MauricioGiana/ticket_alert/README.md

 # Ticket Checker

-## A Python application that checks ticket availability for a given route and date range.
+## A little tool for personal use that simplifies the consultation of available bus tickets with CUD (Unique Disability Certificate)

 ### Features